 - Go to the OpKey-Web page and login with your user credentials.

-- After successful login, select ‘Project’ and ‘Mode’ to proceed.
+- After successful login, select the Project to work on that.

 Make sure that JRE (version 1.8 or above) and OpKey Smart Recorder is installed on your machine.
 For more details, refer OpKey Smart Recorder installation.

-Flowchart for Automating Your First Test Case within 10 Minutes
+Workflow for automating your first Test Case within 10 Minutes

 Getting started with recording:

 There are two advanced features of recording: Record & Spy.
-‘Record’ is default recording mode which allows you to record & fetch properties of the desired object by clicking over the object.
-While using ‘Spy’ feature, press Ctrl button of keyboard and mouse hover on the object to record all the properties to the current step within OR for future use.
+Record is the default recording mode that allows you to record & fetch properties of the desired object by clicking over the object.
+While using the Spy feature, press the Ctrl button of keyboard and mouse hover on the object to record all the properties to the current step within OR for future use.